deconf/Analytics-Insights/readme.txt

 = 5.4 =
 * Enhancements:
+	* capability to filter and search within displayed tables
 	* automatically authorize users without copy/pasting the access codes
 	* improvements on UX for reports switching (no more charts reloading)
 	* removed automatic updates